What is lawn plug aeration?

 - Slice aeration: Because there is a layer of thatch and toughened dirt right along the surface, a slice aerator will use a machine with sharp blades to cut into the layer.
 This allows a path through the hard layer, but it doesn’t loosen the lawn’s dirt overall.
 It only pushes dirt down in the spots where the aerator slices; however, this actually compresses dirt on either side of these channels.

 - Spike aeration: This is done with machines, poles or even spiked shoes.
+This is an example of a push aerator you can buy.
 The spikes penetrate the hardened layer, and, like slice aeration, offer a path through it.
 Also like slice aeration though, the dirt right around the penetrating metal is just compacted as it’s pushed away.
 Once it decompresses, you’re left in the exact same position.

 - Plug aeration: This third method is the right way.
 A plug aerator actually pulls out little plugs of dirt, usually about three inches long and half-an-inch wide.
+Here is a tow behind plug aerator if you are in the market.
 These are then dropped back on the lawn to work their way into the soil from above.
 But with the dirt actually removed from the places the thatch was penetrated, the ground around the holes can loosen and move into the hole.
 The dirt is given the opportunity to breathe and spread out some, allowing a longer-term solution and path for water, nutrients and air.

 Does my lawn need plug aeration though?